What are antibiotics?

 People who have suffered severe reactions to antibiotics are strongly advised to wear a MedicAlert bracelet or necklace.

 Why is it important to use antibiotics properly?

-That’s why it’s so important that children and adults only take antibiotics that have been prescribed for them, and to finish the entire course of antibiotics.
+That’s why it’s so important that children and adults only take antibiotics that have been prescribed for them, and to take them according to their doctor’s instructions.